-In grades 9 - 12, a final course examination will be given in each core subject.
-This examination will count 15% of the final course grade.
+In grades 9 - 12, a final(end-of-course) examination will be given in each core subject.
+This examination will be weighted 15% of the final course grade.
 Only term numerical grades will be recorded on a student's permanent record.
 All grades will be recorded numerically and will correspond to the following scale: